YangZhang-001/bratmobile/README.md

 ## Build
 ```
 cd bratmobile
-cmake .  #if you want to build the fastdds directory use option -DBUILD_FASTDDS=ON
+cmake .  #if you want to build the fastdds directory use option -D BUILD_FASTDDS=ON
 make
 sudo make install
 ```